Dayset/Windows-ClickLock-Notification/README.md

     - Beep tone and duration are predefined

-    - Tooltip is Unicode ╳ symbol
+    - Tooltip is a Unicode ╳ symbol
  ![WindowsClickLockTooltipScreenshotDoubleSize](https://user-images.githubusercontent.com/17880263/169332431-ceb77731-6792-46d7-a21a-ab14fcb0c81d.png)

 Bugs: